agerwitz/shield/README.md

      whether or not the plugin can support target and/or store operations.

   Other keys are allowed, but ignored, and all keys are reserved for future expansion.
-Keys starting with an underscore ('\_') will never be used by shield, and is free for your own use.
+Keys starting with an underscore ('\_') will never be used by SHIELD, and is free for your own use.

   Always exits 0 to signify success.
 Exits non-zero to signify an error, and prints diagnostic information to standard error.

-- **backup** - Stream a backup blob of arbitrary binary data (per plugin semantics) to standard output, based on the endpoint given via the `--endpoint` command line argument.
+- **Backup** - Stream a backup blob of arbitrary binary data (per plugin semantics) to standard output, based on the endpoint given via the `--endpoint` command line argument.
   For example, a database target plugin may require the DSN and